loydp/river_flood_alert/README.md

 * Recent history.

-[] Find gages that are over minimum threshold and print something else
+[x] Find gages that are over minimum threshold and print something else

-[] On request provide data.
-* create functions to return data as needed

-[] instantiate multi-threading
+[x] instantiate multi-threading
 * Waits for requests, as timer is running

-* On request: locks data, accesses, unlocks, returns
-* Timer does same
+[] handle race conditions in threading via locking

 [] On startup, gages are read from a separate file.
 * "Gages.txt" file made, consisting of a list of gages.